benzaki7/Countdown/README.md

 # Website-Launch-Countdown

-This countdown clock displays the remaining time until website launch which will happen on 01 jANUARY, 2021.
+This countdown clock displays the remaining time until website launch which will happen on january 01, 2021.